zapalm/psdiag/README.md

 5. Change the files in your branch.
 Be sure to follow [the coding standards][2].
 6. Push your changed branch to your fork in your GitHub account.
 7. Create a pull request for your changes **on the *dev* branch** of the project.
-   If you need help to make a pull request, read the [Github help page about creating pull requests][3].
+   If you need help to make a pull request, read the [GitHub help page about creating pull requests][3].
 8. Wait for the maintainer to apply your changes.

 **Do not hesitate to create a pull request if even it's hard for you to apply the coding standards.**